Two-Body Contact Dynamics in a Bose Gas near a Fano-Feshbach Resonance

 In the stationary regime, substituting $\phi(t)=\phi^{\rm stat} e^{-i \hbar k^2 t/m}$ into Eq.~(\ref{eqForphi3}) yields an algebraic equation, whose solution gives the stationary contact density \be \mathcal{C}_2^{\rm stat} = n^2 \, \ldb^2 \int_0^\infty \mathrm{d}x \ \frac{32 \sqrt{2}\, x^2 e^{-x^2/(2\pi)}}{( \ldb/a' + x^2 R^\star/\ldb)^2 + ({\frac{m}{2\hbar}}\Gb \ldb R^\star + x)^2}, \ee where $\ldb = \sqrt{2\pi\hbar^2/ (m \kb T)}$ is the thermal de Broglie wavelength.
 Equation~\eqref{eqC2narrowFFR} shows that $\mathcal{C}_2^{\mathrm{stat}}$ depends on three dimensionless parameters characterizing, respectively, the dimer detuning, the resonance width, and the loss strength.
 For a broad lossless resonance ($R^\star \to 0,\, \Gb \to 0$), $\mathcal{C}_2^{{\mathrm{stat}}}$ becomes independent of the sign of $a'$ and peaks at the resonance position, where we recover the universal result $\mathcal{C}_2^{{\mathrm{stat}}} = 32\pi n^2 \ldb^2$ \cite{Smith2014}.
 By contrast, near a narrow resonance, the maximum of $\mathcal{C}_2^{\rm stat}$ (and hence of $L_2^{{\rm stat}}$) shifts to a finite negative scattering length ($\ldb/a' < 0$)~\cite{SM}.

 When $a'$ and $\Gb$ are suddenly quenched, the field $\phi$ evolves toward a new stationary state.
 As one can see from Eq.~\eqref{eqForphi3}, the dynamics and associated timescales depend on several parameters.
 For a single quench at $t=0$ from a very large initial detuning to a value $E_0$ close to resonance we can neglect $\phi(t)$ at $t<0$ and solve Eq.~(\ref{eqForphi3}) analytically by the Laplace transform technique.
 One can check that the transform of $\phi(t)$ explicitly reads \be \phi(s)=\frac{\sqrt{8\pi/R^\star}}{{(k^2-ims/\hbar)\, (s+iE_0/\hbar+\sqrt{i\hbar s/m}/R^\star)}} \, . \ee The corresponding inverse Laplace transform is in general a bulky but analytic expression written in terms of error functions.
 It depends on the dimensionless parameters $m E_0/\hbar^2 k^2$ (which is complex) and $k R^\star$, and we can choose, for example, $m/\hbar k^2$ as the overall timescale.
-Let us discuss two illustrative examples described by compact formulas.
-In both cases we assume a quench to resonance, i.e., $\Re(E_0)=0$.
+For thermally averaged quantities we use the same parameter space with $m/\hbar k^2$ replaced by $\tau_{\rm T}=\hbar/\kb T$.
+Let us discuss the dynamics after a quench to resonance, i.e., $\Re(E_0) = 0$, in two opposite limits described by compact formulas.